 The kitchen contains so many appliances ranging from a small juicer to a spice crusher, and it also includes a bread maker.
 With every appliance comes along the fragile wire.
 For a secure appliance, packing follows these steps to keep the appliance clean and ready to use or install in the new house.

 Clean the appliance.
 Before packing anything into a box, make sure the appliance is clean inside out.
 There should be nothing inside any appliance.
 To clean them, you can use a wet cloth or wash them in dishware. if they are dishwasher safe.
 But remember to dry them before putting the appliance in the boxes.
 Otherwise, the wet appliance is prone to catch mold or rust.
 You can also opt to hire professionals for this job.
 Professionals cleaning services help to save some of your time.

 Dissemble removable appliances.
 To keep the appliance safe from crack and breaking. it is recommended to disassemble every removable component.
 While dissembling, you should label every removed component with a removable marker to prevent them from misplacing.
-Additionally, assign a different color to every individual appliance to keep track of their components.
+Additionally, assign a different color to every individual appliance to keep track of its components.

 Arrange, wrap, and label.
 The next step should be arranging every appliance in order and wrapping them in bubble wrap.
 To keep fragile appliances safe while shifting you can them in shipping Styrofoam to prevent any damage.
 Afterward, attach a piece of paper outside every box either with the help of a glue stick or with scotch tape.